Linkedin

 Roadmap to 2030

-1. Not to operate in protected areas according to IUCN categories I to IV.
+• Not to operate in protected areas according to categories I to IV of the International Union for Conservation of Nature (IUCN).

-2. Not to carry out activities in areas declared World Heritage Sites by UNESCO.
+• Not to carry out activities in World Heritage areas declared by the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 Milestones Goals Achievements